alimogh/SmoothClicker/README.md

 * a pause can me made between each click
 * device may vibrate on start and on each click
 * device may display notifications when the process is on going, on clicks and when the countdown is running
+* the configuration can be reset to defaults values
+* a shake to clean feature can reset the configuration
 * supported languages: English, French, Klingon, Spanish